The Hungry Bites

 • ×

-This chickpea salad with rice and corn is one of those chickpea recipes you'll make on repeat.
-It's vegan, healthy with a simple dressing and fresh Mediterranean taste
+This healthy Greek chickpea salad (Garbanzo bean salad) with rice and corn is one of those chickpea recipes you'll make on repeat.
+It's vegan, gluten-free with a simple Mediterranean dressing.

 chickpea salad 2